 © Skypixel | Dreamstime.com

 The first thing most people think about kidney stones is that passing one can be very painful.
-But a number of factors determine if you are going to have a kidney stone.
+A number of factors determine if you are going to have a kidney stone.
 The size of the stone determines if it will make its way out of the urinary tract.
-Learn the symptoms of a kidney stone, the cause of kidney stone pain, what to do if you get and what you can do to minimize the discomfort.
+Learn the symptoms of a kidney stone, the cause of kidney stone pain, what to do if you get and what you can do to prevent another stone.

-Kidney stones develop when minerals in the urine become concentrated and form pebble-like lumps, usually made of calcium, in the kidney.
-They may eventually move out of your kidney and travel through your ureter, bladder, and urethra.
+Kidney stones develop when minerals and salts in the urine become concentrated in the kidney and form pebble-like lumps, usually made of calcium and oxalate or phosphorus, A stone may eventually move out of your kidney and travel through your ureter, bladder, and urethra.

 The ureter is the tube that drains urine from the kidney to the bladder; the urethra is the tube through which urine travels on its way out of the body.
-Eighty percent of stones are made of calcium, but the body can also produce stones caused by ammonia, uric acid, and cysteine (an amino acid that helps build protein).
+Eighty percent of stones include calcium, but the body can also produce other types of stones, including , uric acid, struvite, and cysteine (an amino acid that helps build protein) stones.

 The most common contributing factor to kidney stones is dehydration, according to Washington University School of Medicine in St. Louis.
 Urine is a solution, but with dehydration, there may not be enough fluid in the urine to dilute the minerals and salts that develop into stones.

 It’s not the stone itself that causes pain.
-In fact, if a stone can sit in the kidney or ureter without causing a blockage, there may be little or no pain.
+In fact, if a stone can stay in the kidney or pass through the ureter without causing a blockage, there may be little or no pain.
 But when a stone moves around in the kidney or gets stuck in the ureter and blocks the passage of urine, the blockage can cause the following symptoms: